daleonpz/Notes/fh-dortmund/01-ESE.md

 - RUP model

 IMPORTANT: when we could apply the different models?
-- Waterfall: well defined systems. critcal safety systems.
+- Waterfall: well defined systems. critical safety systems.
 - Prototyping: Prototype model should be used when the desired system needs to have a lot of interaction with the end users.
 Typically, online systems, web interfaces have a very high amount of interaction with end users,
 - V development: The V-Shaped model should be chosen when ample technical resources are available with needed technical expertise
 - Spiral: When costs and risk evaluation is important, New product line, Significant changes are expected